Schlenk line: Techniques

 Glassware are usually connected by tightly fitting and greased ground glass joints.
 Round bends of glass tubing with ground glass joints may be used to adjust the orientation of various vessels.
-Glassware is necessarily purged of outside air by alternating application of vacuum and inert gas.
-The solvents and reagents that are used are also purged of air and water using various methods.
+Glassware is necessarily purged of outside air by using the purge cycling technique.
+The solvents and reagents that are used can use a technique called "sparging" to remove air.
+This is where a cannula needle, which is connected to the inert gas on the line, is inserted into the reaction vessel containing the solvent; this effectively bubbles the inert gas into the solution, which will actively push out trapped gas molecules from the solvent.

-Filtration under inert conditions poses a special challenge that is usually tackled with specialized glassware.
-A Schlenk filter consists of sintered glass funnel fitted with joints and stopcocks.
-By fitting the pre-dried funnel and receiving flask to the reaction flask against a flow of nitrogen, carefully inverting the set-up, and turning on the vacuum appropriately, the filtration may be accomplished with minimal exposure to air.
+Filtration under inert conditions poses a special challenge.
+It is usually achieved using a "cannula filter".
+Classically, filtration is tackled with a Schlenk filter, which consists of a sintered glass funnel fitted with joints and stopcocks that is sometimes called a Schlenk frit.
+By fitting the pre-dried funnel and receiving flask to the reaction flask against a flow of nitrogen, carefully inverting the set-up and turning on the vacuum appropriately, the filtration may be accomplished with minimal exposure to air.

+A glovebox is often used in conjunction with the Schlenk line for storing and reusing air- and moisture-sensitive solvents in a lab.

 Dangers

 The main dangers associated with the use of a Schlenk line are the risks of an implosion or explosion.
 An implosion can occur due to the use of vacuum and flaws in the glass apparatus.

 An explosion can occur due to the common use of liquid nitrogen in the cold trap, used to protect the vacuum pump from solvents.
 If a reasonable amount of air is allowed to enter the Schlenk line, liquid oxygen can condense into the cold trap as a pale blue liquid.
 An explosion may occur due to reaction of the liquid oxygen with any organic compounds also in the trap.